By Alyse Bacine

 Proper recovery from abandonment requires connecting with and healing the part of you that experienced the original abandonment.
 This inner child work isn't metaphorical but addresses the literal neural networks formed during the abandonment experience.

-Learning how to deal with abandonment issues involves more than intellectual understanding—it requires emotional processing and release of the original pain, coupled with new experiences that contradict the abandonment pattern.
+Self-soothing techniques involves more than intellectual understanding—it requires emotional processing and release of the original pain, coupled with new experiences that contradict the abandonment pattern.
 This comprehensive approach addresses the abandonment wound at every level: emotional, psychological, physiological, and relational.

 Conclusion